ADA asks Congress to include one-time surgical procedures in response to opioid crisis

 The Association also recommended that prescriber education opportunities be coordinated with professional societies, administered by accredited continuing education providers and recognized for state licensure purposes.

-, the ADA said that the federal government has invested “considerable time and resources to raise professional awareness about the opioid epidemic and encourage more judicious prescribing of opioid pain medications” but noted that it has “not sufficiently distinguished pain management in dentistry from pain management in medicine, specifically when it comes to managing acute pain versus chronic pain.”
+In the statement, the ADA said that the federal government has invested “considerable time and resources to raise professional awareness about the opioid epidemic and encourage more judicious prescribing of opioid pain medications” but noted that it has “not sufficiently distinguished pain management in dentistry from pain management in medicine, specifically when it comes to managing acute pain versus chronic pain.”

 For examples of this, the Association cited the Centers for Disease Control and Prevention Guideline for Prescribing Opioids for Chronic Pain and Food and Drug Administration’s Risk Evaluation and Mitigation Strategy for Extended Release and Long Acting Opioid Analgesics.